 Inspect wiper blades for wear or cracking.
 Replace blade inserts that appear worn or damaged or that streak or miss areas of the windshield.
-Also see "Wiper Blades, Cleaning" in the Index.
+Also see Cleaning the Outside of Your Vehicle on page 5-84.

 Trunk Release Sensor Check